forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 > Diagnosis comes from dia ‘apart’ + gignōskein ‘recognize, know’ (British English Thesaurus).
 Diagnose an illness is to figure out the causes i.e. determine which disease causes the illness.

 ### History of Covid-19 Diagnosis
-* In late 2019 and January 2020 Covid-19 was mostly diagnosed based on lung CT findings.
+* In late 2019 and January 2020 Covid-19 was mostly diagnosed based on lung CT findings and sometime on virus culture since PCR/antigen was not yet available.
-* In February 2020 PCR test became more widely available and both specimens from the lower respiratory tract such as BALF or sputum and the upper respiratory tract were used.
+* In February 2020 PCR tests became more widely available and both specimens from the lower respiratory tract such as BALF or sputum and the upper respiratory tract were used.
 With these methods not only a disease but also asymptomatic infections are diagnosed.
 * From February/March 2020 to December 2020 the standard SARS-CoV-2 tests are nasopharyngeal swabs in most locations of the world.
 The viral load is detected either by [PCR-Test](#pcr-test) or [Antigen-Tests](#antigen-test).

-  > In the very early phase of the Covid-19 pandemics PCR test were scarce and antigen tests not available so the work for BALF/sputum sampling was not the bottleneck.
+  > In early 2020, PCR test were scarce and antigen tests not available so the work for BALF/sputum sampling was not the bottleneck.
 In the next months PCR test became more widely available but still limited, nasopharyngeal swabs were used: NPS sampling was doable since testing capacity was still limited.
 Then one just kept on doing NPS even though there have been early studies pointing to the benefits of other methods such as self collected saliva.
 * Late 2020 antigen tests are getting more common.
 * 2021?
 Alternate Locations?
-An overview is given in the section [Diagnosis Locations](#overview-diagnosis-locations) and a section considers [saliva based diagnosis](#saliva-diagnosis).
+An overview is given in the section [Diagnosis Locations](#overview-diagnosis-locations) and a section considers [saliva based diagnosis](#viral-load-in-saliva).

 ### Overview Diagnosis Methods